Axway-API-Management-Plus/apigateway-openlogging-elk/UPDATE.md

 ### Elastic-Stack version

-If the Elasticsearch version needs to be updated, for example because a problem has been fixed, please follow these steps:
+The solution uses the latest available Elastic version with new releases.
+However, this does not force you to update to the appropriate Elastic version with each update.
+So, for example, if version 3.4.0 ships with Elastic version 7.14.0, you can still stay on version 7.12.1.
+You can find the minimum required Elastic version here.

+Please follow these steps to update the Elasticversion:
 - Open your `.env` file and change the parameter: `ELASTIC_VERSION` to the necessary version as specified in the release or the version you would like to use
   - Make sure that the `.env` file contains the correct/same version on all machines
-- To avoid any downtime, double check all Elasticsearch clients have multiple or all Elasticsearch nodes configured so that they can fail over
+- To avoid any downtime, double check all Elasticsearch clients (API-Builder, Logstash, Filebeat) have multiple or all Elasticsearch nodes configured so that they can fail over

 __1. Update Elasticsearch cluster__

 Updating the Elasticsearch cluster happens one node after next.
 Before updating the next node it's strongly recommended that the cluster state is green and remaining nodes have enough disk space to take over the shards from the node to be upgraded.
 ```
-wget --no-check-certificate https://github.com/Axway-API-Management-Plus/apigateway-openlogging-elk/releases/download/v2.0.2/axway-apim-elk-v2.0.2.tar.gz -O - | tar -xvz
+wget --no-check-certificate https://github.com/Axway-API-Management-Plus/apigateway-openlogging-elk/releases/download/v3.4.0/axway-apim-elk-v3.4.0.tar.gz -O - | tar -xvz
-cd axway-apim-elk-v2.0.2
+cd axway-apim-elk-v3.4.0
-cp ~/axway-apim-elk-v2.0.0/.env .
+cp ~/axway-apim-elk-v3.2.0/.env .
-cp ~/axway-apim-elk-v2.0.0/config/all-my-custom-certificates ./config
+cp ~/axway-apim-elk-v3.2.0/config/all-my-custom-certificates ./config
 docker-compose -f elasticsearch/docker-compose.es01.yml stop
 docker-compose -f elasticsearch/docker-compose.es01.yml up -d
 ```